 - Give informed consent prior to the start of any procedure and/or treatment.

-- Know about any fees for service.
+- Know about any cost of services.

 - Refuse treatment to the extent provided by law.